swami84/Google-Maps-Review-Scraper/readme.md

 ### Data

--   Restaurant data is acquired on census block groups based on high foot traffic data
+-   Restaurant data is acquired based on census block group foot traffic

+-   Google Places API request requires location data (lat, lng) and radius of search.
+I have assumed that cbgs are circular and calculated radius from the area of cbg (available)

 -   Output data includes the Census Block Group (restaurants withing radius of search), Restaurant Attributes (Restaurant type, Caption, Keywords) and